franktea/acm/README.md

 # acm
-acm coding when boring or for exercise
+acm or algorithm coding when boring or for exercise